rlh2ph/CodepathWeek7/README.md

 ## Notes

-Describe any challenges encountered while doing the work
+Describe any challenges encountered while doing the work:

+The only challenges during this assignment were figuring out which vulnerabilities to test based on my knowledge of cybersecurity at this point.
+There were other challenges that seemed intersting to test, such as DOS attacks, but I do not have enough knowledge to perform such an attack.

 ## License